So … You want to do a science fair project this year. . .

 CASEF encourages students to creatively explore and investigate their world through hands-on scientific research.
 Through student participation in the Capital Area Science and Engineering Fair, teachers and advisers help enrich a student’s appreciation and knowledge of the important roles science and engineering play in modern society.
 Yes, there are rules.
 Yes, there are guidelines.
 There are forms to be read, and forms to be completed.
 The only way that we can get our arms around this endeavorand manage it fairly, securely and confidently is to administer a mini-bureaucracy.
 Read and follow the directions and you will understand that all the organizational “stuff” helps you succeed.
 If you have problems or questions, go first to your science teacher and your school organizer.
 If they are unable to help you, please feel free to email us at firstname.lastname@example.org

-Each year, more than 300 aspiring local scientists, mathematicians and engineers, grades seven through 12, exhibit their projects in one of 15 categories at Whitaker Center for Science and the Arts in Harrisburg.
+Each year, more than 300 aspiring local scientists, mathematicians and engineers, grades seven through 12, exhibit their projects in one of 15 categories at________ in Harrisburg.
 Senior high students are chosen as grand champions to compete at ISEF, compliments of the Capital Area Science and Engineering Fair.
-Last year, 1544 projects, representing 66 nations and all US states and territories were exhibited in Pittsburgh, Pennsylvania.
-Student finalists vied for scholarships, internships and cash awards valued at more than $3 million.
-The international competition will be held in Pittsburgh in 2015.
+Last year, 1787 students, representing 78 nations and all US states and territories were exhibited in Los Angeles, CA. Student finalists vied for scholarships, internships and cash awards valued at more than $3 million.
+Next year, the international competition will be held in Pittsburgh in 2018.

 Student Things to Consider

 Choosing to participate in this project is a big deal.
 Honestly, life might be easier for you if you don’t get involved.
 However, the challenge to your intellect and your creativity, as well as your organizational skills, is well worth the effort.
 You will be enriched personally and professionally by participation in this established international competition.
 We look forward to your success.